Part 1 Pre-Seclusion Era

-After taking all of these new sources of information under consideration, the original iteration of this overview seemed no longer even remotely adequate.
-I realized that some fairly major retrofitting was in order.
+After taking all of these new sources of information under consideration, the original version of this overview seemed no longer to be even remotely adequate.
+Some fairly major retrofitting was in order.

-More recently, I was also further indebted to a LiveJournal user whose online name is Sollersuk for her corrections to a number of the statements made in the older versions of the collection regarding the history of the classical period and later antiquity depicted here and in the companion piece ‘The History of Magic’.
+Not much later, I was also further indebted to a LiveJournal user whose online name is Sollersuk for her corrections to a number of the statements made in the collection regarding the history of the classical period and later antiquity depicted here and in the companion piece ‘A History of Magic’.

-This exploration eventually needed to be split into two parts, since it had become much too long to really be able to edit effectively in GoLive, which I was using at that point.
+This exercise eventually needed to be split into two parts.
 The division between the two portions has been made at the point of the establishment of statutory Wizarding Secrecy and the withdrawal of the wizarding world from greater Western human society.
 That seemed the most appropriate place for such a division.

 I. On “Separation” and the Perception of Magic